Demolished public housing projects in Atlanta: Leila Valley

-225 units Torn down in 2008.
+225 units were torn down in 2008.

 Palmer House

-Senior citizen highrise.
-Named for Charles Forrest Palmer, first president of the Atlanta Housing Authority.
-Demolished floor-by-floor during Spring 2011.
+Palmer House was a senior citizen highrise.
+Built in 1966, it was named after Charles Forrest Palmer, first president of the Atlanta Housing Authority.
+It was demolished floor-by-floor in Spring 2011.

 Roosevelt House

-Senior citizen highrise with 150 apartments located at the southwest corner of Centennial Olympic Park Drive and North Avenue.
-Built 1973.
-Named for Franklin Delano Roosevelt, the American president who with Atlanta developer Charles Forrest Palmer founded the national public housing policy.
-Contained 150 apartments.
-The last residents left in 2009.
-Demolished with explosives on February 27, 2011.
+Roosevelt House was a senior citizen highrise with 150 apartments located at the southwest corner of Centennial Olympic Park Drive and North Avenue.
+Built in 1973, it was named after Franklin Delano Roosevelt, the American president who, with Atlanta developer Charles Forrest Palmer, founded the national public housing policy.
+The last residents left in 2009, and it was demolished with explosives on February 27, 2011.

 Thomasville Heights Projects

-Built 1967, 350 units demolished 2010.
+The Thomasville Heights Projects were built in 1967, with 350 units.
+They were demolished in 2010.